Nissan committee says facts point to legal violations by former chairman Ghosn

-YOKOHAMA, Japan (Reuters) - An external committee tasked with recommending ways to improve governance at Nissan Motor Co said on Wednesday there were sufficient facts to suspect violations of laws and the private use of company funds by ousted chairman Carlos Ghosn.
+YOKOHAMA, Japan (Reuters) - An external committee reviewing governance at Nissan Motor Co said on Wednesday there were enough facts to suspect violations of laws and the private use of company funds by ousted chairman Carlos Ghosn.

 Following a three-month audit of Nissan’s governance after a scandal that shook the global auto industry, the committee put the blame squarely on what it called Ghosn’s concentration of power.
+It also acknowledged Nissan CEO Hiroto Saikawa’s role in Ghosn’s salary arrangement at the heart of the scandal.

+Twenty years to the day since French automaker Renault SA agreed to rescue Nissan, the committee described a corporate culture at Nissan “in which no one can make any objections to Mr. Ghosn”, who was “in a way deified within Nissan as a savior who had redeemed Nissan from collapse.”

-Twenty years to the day that French automaker Renault SA agreed to rescue Nissan, the committee recommended that top executive positions at the Japanese carmaker should not be held by people serving in executive positions at Renault or partner Mitsubishi Motors Corp
+The group issued 38 recommendations to bolster Nissan’s governance, including that top executive positions at the Japanese carmaker should not be held by people serving in executive positions at Renault or junior partner Mitsubishi Motors Corp.

-The group issued 38 recommendations to bolster Nissan’s governance, which also included that the majority of directors, including the chairman of the board, be independent, outside directors and that the role of company chairman be abolished.
+It also proposed that the majority of directors, including the chairman of the board, be independent, outside directors and that the role of company chairman be abolished.

 The recommendations from the external, seven-member committee come weeks after Nissan and Renault said they would retool their alliance, one of the world’s biggest automakers, to break up the all-powerful chairmanship previously held by Ghosn.